average-alien/ffxiv-collection-tracker/README.md

 ## MVP / Stretch Goals
 ### MVP
-- [] Display an index page for each collectable category (mounts and minions for now)
+- [x] Display an index page for each collectable category
-- [] Allow users to search for collectables by name within each category
+- [x] Allow users to search for collectables by name within each category
-- [] Display a show page with details on a specific colelctable
+- [x] Display a show page with details on a specific colelctable
-- [] Let users create accounts and log in with them (with secured auth)
+- [x] Let users create accounts and log in with them (with secured auth)
-- [] Let users add collectables to their personal track list
+- [x] Let users add collectables to their personal track list
-- [] Let users mark those collectables as obtained or not
+- [x] Let users mark those collectables as obtained or not
-- [] Let users remove collectables from their track list
+- [x] Let users remove collectables from their track list

 ### Stretch
-- [] Add more collectable categories (the api provides data on around 15 different categories)
+- [x] Add more collectable categories (WIP)
 - [] Give users the ability to search through their personal lists
 - [] Allow users to track multiple characters (players can have multiple characters which have unique collection progress)
 - []

+## Tech used
+-

+## Approch Taken

+## Post-project Reflection